 |First, however let's look at mechanical waves that can only exist in matter.
 Well, mechanical waves interact mechanically with other matter.
 A seismic wave will shake you, an accoustic wave wiggles your eardrum, and so on.
 Nothing special here.|

-gets into contact.
-That might not be noticeable if the materials in contact is
+whatever gets into contact.
+That might not be noticeable if the materials in contact is an

-an insulator.
-But it also could produce plenty of power in an electrical motor,
+insulator.
+But it also could produce plenty of power in an electrical motor, heat your steel

 If you contact some special piece of matter called "antenna" with sources of alternating currents and voltages, you produce an electromagnetic wave.
 If the frequencies are rather high (upper MHz and beyond) lots of things will act as antennae even if you don't want that.